vitorueno/morse-translater/README.md

 Check the [requirements.txt][requirements] to see exactly what I've used

-# :running: Running the program
+# :running: Running the Program

 Since this project focuses on the simplicity, only one command is necessary to start the program (make sure to be in the project directory):